ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 ![CQRS Schema](https://threedots.tech/watermill-io/cqrs-big-picture.svg)

-The `cqrs` component provides some useful abstractions built on top of Pub/Sub and Router that helps to implement CQRS pattern.
+The `cqrs` component provides some useful abstractions built on top of Pub/Sub and Router that help to implement the CQRS pattern.

-You don't need to implement entire CQRS.
-It's very common to just use event part of this component to build event-driven application.
+You don't need to implement the entire CQRS.
+It's very common to use just the event part of this component to build event-driven applications.

 ### Building blocks